 Life Insurance Decisions For People With Rheumatoid Arthritis

-Life insurance carriers establish health classification ratings, or also known as tables.
+Life insurance carriers establish health classification ratings, also known as tables or table ratings.
 Look at the example below.
 This is a typical life insurance table.
 Depending on your situation, you will fit into one of these tables.

 Let’s get this out of the way: carriers won’t offer a person with rheumatoid arthritis a preferred best or preferred rating.
-The best health classification available is Standard.
-Standard rating is still very good!
+The best health classification available is the standard rate.
+Standard rates are still very good!
 A Standard rating means the underwriting department says you have the average health and mortality of an average person.

+I know other websites say that standard rates are available for people with RA.
+That is true.
 However, most, if not all, people with rheumatoid arthritis have a table rating.
-The level of rating depends, as we stated earlier, on the severity of your rheumatoid arthritis as well as other factors we described.
+The level of rating depends, as we stated earlier, on the severity of the disease as well as other factors we described.